Mexico president to order release of federal prisoners | DW | 29.07.2021

 The order will be signed next week.

-The Mexican government under Lopez Obrador has promised to eradiate torture of prisoners, after harsh criticism from the UN and human rights organizations.
+The Mexican government under Lopez Obrador has promised to eradicate the torture of prisoners, after harsh criticism from the UN and human rights organizations.

 Rights groups such as Amnesty International and Human Rights Watch have described systemic torture in Mexican prisons to obtain confessions from suspected criminals.